 Potterphiles literally wept when the saga concluded with 2011’s Harry Potter & The Deathly Hallows Part Two.
 But like any great magician, Rowling had another trick up her sleeve.
 In 2016, alongside director David Yates, the writer conjured up the first Fantastic Beasts movie and lured us into a parallel Wizarding World.
-Now, with the new Fantastic Beasts movie released on April 8th – and two more in development – the saga is just getting started.
+Two sequels later, and with yet more mysteries to unravel, cinema's most magical saga shows no sign of stopping.

 Orphaned as a baby and raised by mean-spirited relatives, Harry Potter lives the first 11 years of his life unaware of the wizarding world that exists just out of sight of the one we know.
 That is until he’s accepted into Hogwarts School of Witchcraft and Wizardry and learns that he’s The Boy Who Lived – the only person to survive an attack by the malevolent and all-powerful wizard, Lord Voldemort.
 An attack that somehow backfired, defeating Voldemort himself.

 But, as Harry begins to acclimatise to the magical world, making friends with Hermione Granger and Ron Weasley, the trio stumble on a plot to resurrect Voldemort using the Philosopher’s Stone – an object of immense magical power hidden within Hogwarts.